This recipe was originally published in July 2018. It’s been updated with improvements to the text and recipe as of July 2020.

 Graham always gets a good birthday cake, since his birthday is in summer – this year it was this vegan, one-bowl, chocolate raspberry cake with a coconut milk ganache.
-It looks a bit fancy, doesn’t it?
-But it’s really simple, I promise, even the icing.
+It looks a bit fancy, but it’s really simple, I promise, even the icing.
 I just tossed it on there and made some swoops with a spoon.

 It’s a basic vegan chocolate cake, made with light spelt flour, cocoa powder, non-dairy milk, olive oil, and a little coconut sugar.
 I adapted it from my pumpkin and chocolate layer cake and reduced the sugar a bit.
 Half a cup of coconut sugar for a whole cake is pretty all right, I think.